 Our regular quarterly meetings are held in London, at the Gustave Tuck Lecture Theatre, University College London (our new venue as from January 2018).
 Admission is free to members, and we also welcome newcomers who want to get a taste of what we provide before they join.
 No need to register – just turn up.
 Details of how to get there, with maps, are given below.
 Other events are occasionally held around the country, in which case details of their location will be given.
 All talks are presented at a popular level and should be understandable by anyone with an interest in astronomy.

-London meetings will also be held on Saturdays 28 July and 27 October 2018, at University College London.
+London meetings will also be held on Saturdays 27 April and 27 July 2019.
 Details to come.

 You can view videos of the main talks at meetings on your computer.
 Just click on the image at right to see what’s currently available.
 There are videos of talks about all aspects of astronomy there – they’ll keep you entertained for hours!